LeaVerou/lea.verou.me/blog/2025/north-star-ui/index.md

 One way to get engineers excited is to convince them about the **value and utility of what they are building**.
 All too often, product decisions are made in a vacuum, based on gut feelings and assumptions about user needs.
-Backing them with data, such as usability testing sessions [(and having engineers observe!)](../context-chips/) is an excellent way to demonstrate their basis.
+Backing them with data, such as usability testing sessions is an excellent way to demonstrate their basis.
+And having engineers observe user testing sessions firsthand can be much more powerful than secondhand reports.

-#### Change in the Environment: CSS Conic Gradients { #conic-gradients }
+### CSS Conic Gradients { #conic-gradients }

 <figure class="float" id="hue-wheel">
 <style>